Subdivision Directional Fields: Background

 \paragraph{Orientation} We choose an arbitrary (but fixed) orientation for every edge in the mesh.
 This orientation consistently defines both source and target vertices (\emph{primal orientation}), and left and right faces for each edge (\emph{dual orientation}; corresponding with the CCW orientation of every face).
 For instance, in our notation, we use $e_{ik}$ and get $\textit{left}(e_{ik}) = ikl = t_2$ and $\textit{right}(e_{ik}) = ijk = t_1$ (see Fig.~\ref{fig:single-flap}).
-For edge $e$ and adjacent face $f$, we define $s_{e,f}=\pm 1$ as the sign encoding the orientation (positive if $f=left(e)$, i.e. $e$ is oriented CCW with respect to the face normal of $f$). $1$-forms in $\mathcal{Z}_1$ depend on the direction and sign of the edge, so they are denoted as \emph{oriented quantities}.
+For edge $e$ and adjacent face $f$, we define $s_{e,f}=\pm 1$ as the sign encoding the orientation (positive if $f=left(e)$, i.e. $e$ is oriented CCW with respect to the face normal of $f$).
+DEC $1$-forms depend on the direction and sign of the edge, so they are denoted as \emph{oriented quantities}.
 Quantities in $\mathcal{E}^{\ast}$ depend on the direction of the edge on which they are defined, but not on the specific sign (whether $e_{ik}$ or $e_{ki}$), and thus we denote them as \emph{unsigned quantities}.
+For a face $f$, we define $J_{|f}=\left[\hat{n}_f \times \right]$ as the operator that performs the rotation around its normal $\hat{n}_f$.